-- The student must ensure that the proper paperwork has been filed in a timely manner with the SOMREO to obtain approval for the exam from OGS. - At least two weeks prior to the exam, the student should: - Must request approval from the Dean of Graduate Studies to hold the exam by electronically submitting the appropriate announcement form. - Should post announcements of the public seminar. - Should have completed and circulated a copy of the written proposal to the Committee on Studies. - Students should also circulate a copy of these guidelines as well as the Comprehensive Exam Checklist Protocol form (see forms page on SOMREO website) to each COS member. - Prepare a formal, public presentation (~45 min) to be presented in a department seminar series or in a journal club.
+- The student must ensure that the proper paperwork has been filed in a timely manner with the BREP office to obtain approval for the exam from OGS. - At least two weeks prior to the exam, the student should post announcements of the public seminar, and should have completed and circulated a copy of the written proposal to the Committee on Studies. - Students should also circulate a copy of these guidelines as well as the Comprehensive Exam Checklist Protocol form (see forms page on BREP website) to each COS member. - Prepare a formal, public presentation (~45 min) to be presented in a department seminar series or in a journal club.
 Your Research Mentor, or a moderator of your choosing, will introduce you at the start of the exam. - General questions from the committee and audience will be entertained after the conclusion of your presentation. - You will get a break, followed by a closed session with your committee. - At the closed session, be prepared to answer: 1) Points of clarification, 2) General knowledge questions related to your project, 3) More detailed discussion of methods and alternative approaches, 4) Potential pitfalls to your approaches, 5) Methods of data analysis, 6) Prioritization of research goals, 7) Timeline for completion and 8) any other questions the committee deems appropriate for assessment purposes. - In general, the closed session should last from 1-1.5 hours.